openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/llvm-toolchain-pl.md

 In this context it makes more sense to treat components as the class of target being addressed.
 Individual PA proposals may be limited as follows

-- they may not support all the components
+- they may not support all the components (i.e. targets)
-- not not all tools in the tool chain may be supported.
+- not all tools in the tool chain may be supported.
 - they may support only one of 32-bit or 64-bit CORE-V targets
 - not all CORE-V ISA extensions may be supported